 Back when there were no other classes besides the original four, Archers suffered heavily from this.
 Compared to the Assassins (the closest other class in terms of general mechanics), Archers in 1st, 2nd, and 3rd job were underpowered and generally unwanted in training parties and the then current end game content.
 Cue 4th job which included More Dakka (bow users only however) and the ability to give the entire party the ability to Critical Hit and they're suddenly they're a hot commodity.

 Marathon Boss: Many of them but Pink Bean is very notable, with his 2 BILLION health, 5 statues (with a couple million to their names that MUST be destroyed) and attacks that can one shot anyone.
 Oh and you gotta do it in a time limit.
 Did I mention that the statues can nullify your Magic or Physical Attacks?

 The new Chaos version of Pink Bean will also heal itself in a fashion via respawning—a total of 15 times.
 What makes this figure truly daunting is the damage reduction backing it up—180%.
 That means without at least 45% defense ignore, you'll only inflict 1 damage.
 Of course, CPB's ability to seduce, reflect damage on multiple timers, and cancel your damage-boosting equipment potentials only complicate matters further.

-Mascot Mook: Orange Mushrooms are featured prominently on the official website and the game's login screen.
+Mascot Mook: Orange Mushrooms and green slimes are featured prominently on the official website and the game's login screen.
 Ribbon Pigs and Iron Hogs show up a lot, too.

 The game itself is essentially a supersized version of this trope as endgame is purely about maximizing farming efficiency.